withastro/docs/src/pages/en/guides/debugging.md

 First, check to see that you have **imported the component** in your [`.astro` component script](/en/core-concepts/astro-components/#the-component-script) or [`.md` frontmatter](/en/guides/markdown-content/#using-components-in-markdown).

-If it's not the problem:
+Then check your import statement:

-- Is your import linking to the wrong place ?
-(Check your import path)
+- Is your import linking to the wrong place?
+(Check your import path.)

 - Does your import have the same name as the imported component?
-(Check your component name and [following the `.astro` syntax](/en/comparing-astro-vs-other-tools/#astro-vs-jsx))
+(Check your component name and that it [follows the `.astro` syntax](/en/comparing-astro-vs-other-tools/#astro-vs-jsx).)

 - Have you included the extension in the import?
-(Check that your imported file contains an extension, e.g. `.astro`, `.md`, `.jsx`, `.vue`)
+(Check that your imported file contains an extension. e.g. `.astro`, `.md`, `.jsx`, `.vue`)

 ### My component is not working